 The ULPIN/Bhu-Aadhaar number is assigned to a plot of land through the following steps:

-2. Surveying: Land surveyors then carry out physical verification and measurement of the plot boundaries.
+- Surveying: Land surveyors then physically verify and measure the plot boundaries.

-3. Attribute data collection: Details like land owner name, usage category, area etc. are collected for the plot.
+- Attribute data collection: Details like land owner name, usage category, area, etc., are collected for the plot.

-4. Data entry: All the collected details are then entered into the land records management system.
+- Data entry: All the collected details are entered into the land records management system.

-5. ULPIN generation: The system automatically generates a unique 14-digit ULPIN for the plot which is linked to the digital record.
+- ULPIN generation: The system automatically generates a unique 14-digit ULPIN for the plot linked to the digital record.

 The 14-digit ULPIN contains the following information embedded within it: